 These observations suggest that the rising groundwater discharge to the Santa Ana River from the Chino Basin has had a de minimis impact on the flow and TDS concentration of the Santa Ana River since about 1980 and has never contributed to an exceedance of the TDS objective for Reach 2.
 Since the attainment of hydraulic control east of Chino-I-Desalter Well 5, groundwater discharge from Chino-North to the PBMZ that becomes rising groundwater in the Santa Ana River has decreased, and is only a small portion of the total rising groundwater in the Santa Ana River from the Chino Basin, and therefore has a small impact on the surface water quality in the Santa Ana River at Prado Dam.
-With full operation of the CCWF initiating in 2016, groundwater discharge from the Chino-North to the PBMZ is projected to decrease (from about 2,400 to 900 acre-ft/yr), and will have even less influence on the TDS concentration of the Santa Ana River at Prado Dam.
-Based on the past 38 years of historical data, it appears unlikely that the metric will approach the Reach 2 objective of 650 mg/L unless other conditions that affect the flow and quality of the Santa Ana River change substantially, such as continued reduction of wastewater effluent discharges to the River, and/or a prolonged dry period.
+Under full operation of the CCWF groundwater discharge from the Chino-North to the PBMZ is projected to decrease further and will have even less influence on the TDS concentration of the Santa Ana River at Prado Dam.
+Based on the trends observed since 2005, the Reach 2 TDS metric will likely continue to increase as the other conditions that affect the flow and quality of the Santa Ana River change over time, such as continued reduction of wastewater effluent discharges to the River, and/or an increase in the duration and frequency of dry periods.
+Given that wastewater effluent discharges are projected to decline further, the maintenance of hydraulic control of Chino-North will become increasingly important to protecting downstream beneficial uses.